Summer Reading List for Kids (book suggestions for ages 9 to 13)

 Summer Reading Suggestions for Boys:

-Follow Tristan as he copes with moving from the big city to a small town in this heartwarming and funny tale of friendship and family.
+The Doughnut Fix by Jessie Janowitz – Follow Tristan as he copes with moving from the big city to a small town in this heartwarming and funny tale of friendship and family.

-The third and final book in the Moon Base Alpha series takes detective Dash Gibson on the hunt for an attempted murder suspect on the moon colony.
+Waste of Space by Stuart Gibbs – The third and final book in the Moon Base Alpha series takes detective Dash Gibson on the hunt for an attempted murder suspect on the moon colony.

-The ghosts of the island of Nantucket have chosen a few special kids to protect the island from the adults who want to do it harm in this spooky tale from popular storyteller Blue Balliett.
+Out of the Wild Night by Blue Balliett – The ghosts of the island of Nantucket have chosen a few special kids to protect the island from the adults who want to do it harm in this spooky tale from popular storyteller Blue Balliett.

-When a terrible accident takes his father’s life, Charlie is forced to settle his parents’ debt with the terrible Cap’n Buck in this crowd-pleasing tale set in 1858 that’s perfect for middle grade summer reading.
+The Journey of Little Charlie by Christopher Paul Curtis – When a terrible accident takes his father’s life, Charlie is forced to settle his parents’ debt with the terrible Cap’n Buck in this crowd-pleasing tale set in 1858 that’s perfect for middle grade summer reading.

-Heaven was ready to welcome good dog Brodie, but he can’t move on until he saves the boy who loved him in this heartwarming summer read.
+Good Dog by Dan Gemeinhart – Heaven was ready to welcome good dog Brodie, but he can’t move on until he saves the boy who loved him in this heartwarming summer read.

-Book 1 of the Percy Jackson Series.
+Percy Jackson and The Lightning Thief – Book 1 of the Percy Jackson Series.
 Percy Jackson is a good kid, but he can’t seem to focus on his schoolwork or control his temper.
 And lately, being away at boarding school is only getting worse-Percy could have sworn his pre-algebra teacher turned into a monster and tried to kill him.

 Now it’s your turn!
 We have read most of these on this list and are always looking for something new.
-Share your kids favorites in the comments below.
+Share your kid’s favorites in the comments below.

 Don't miss any more posts!